Mixing rates for potentials of non-summable variations

-Theorem \ref{Maintheo2} gives an upper bound for the speed of decay of correlations, extending Theorem 1 in \cite{bressaud/fernandez/galves/1999a}. \cite{johansson/oberg/pollicott/2012} showed, when the alphabet $A$ is finite, that there is a unique shift-invariant measure $\tilde{\mu}$ compatible with $\phi$ when $\textrm{var}_k(\phi) \in \smallO(k^{-(1/2)})$.
-Moreover, \cite{berger2018non} showed that whenever $\textrm{var}_k(\phi) \in \mathcal{O}(k^{-(1/2-\delta)})$ for any $\delta > 0$, there exists a regular $\phi$ that exhibits multiple compatible shift-invariant measures.
+Theorem \ref{Maintheo2} gives an upper bound for the speed of decay of correlations, extending Theorem 1 in \cite{bressaud/fernandez/galves/1999a}. \cite{johansson/oberg/pollicott/2012} showed, when the alphabet $A$ is finite, that there is a unique shift-invariant measure $\tilde{\mu}$ compatible with $\phi$ when $\var_k(\phi) \in \smallO(k^{-(1/2)})$.
+Moreover, \cite{berger2018non} showed that whenever $\var_k(\phi) \in \mathcal{O}(k^{-(1/2-\delta)})$ for any $\delta > 0$, there exists a normalized potential $\phi$ that exhibits multiple compatible shift-invariant measures.
 Therefore, Theorem \ref{Maintheo2} also covers the main variation rates of interest under uniqueness of the compatible shift-invariant measure.
+In Corollary \ref{coro3}, we use Theorem \ref{Maintheo2} to obtain upper bounds on rate of correlation decay for non-normalized potentials.
 We illustrate the application of our inequalities in three cases.
 The first application proves a novel weak invariance principle for additive functionals of dynamics with non-summable variations.
-The second application shows that we can obtain Chernoff-type bounds for averages of random variables when the variation of $\phi$ is not summable.
+The second application shows that we can obtain Hoeffding-type bounds for averages of random variables when the variation of $\phi$ is not summable.
 The third example illustrates how we can apply our results on a Poisson autoregression model, which is popular in applied works.